5dpo/5dpo.github.io/index.md

 ---

 5dpo is a robotics team from the
-[Faculty of Engineering, University of Porto (FEUP)][FEUP], Porto, Portugal.
+[Electrical and Computers Engineering Department (DEEC)][DEEC] at the [Faculty of Engineering, University of Porto (FEUP)][FEUP], Porto, Portugal, and from
-This team is composed by undergraduate and graduate students, teachers, and researchers of the university.
+[INESC TEC - Institute for Systems and Computer Engineering, Technology and Science][INESC TEC], Porto, Portugal.
+This team is composed by undergraduate and graduate students, teachers, and researchers of both institutions.
 The team has participated in several national and international competitions, such as
 [Small Size League (SSL)](https://www.robocup.org/leagues/7) and